 – Anne, I love you.
 Only you.
 Do you believe me?

 – Don’t say that to me so often, it makes me afraid…

 – Give me your hand.

-I almost sat up and shouted ‘not on a cliff road!’
-But I was drunk, Anne’s perfume, the sea wind in my hair, the small scratch that Sal had given me on my shoulder whilst we fucked, these were reasons enough to be happy and stay quiet.
+I almost sat up and shouted ‘not on a cliff road!’ but I was drunk, Anne’s perfume, the sea wind in my hair, the small scratch that Sal had given me on my shoulder whilst we fucked, these were reasons enough to be happy and stay quiet.
 I slept.
-Whilst all this happened Elsa and unlucky Sal would be having a rough time on the road with the small scooter his mum had given him for his last birthday.
+Whilst all this happened Elsa and unlucky Sal would be having a rough time on the road with the small scooter his mum had got him after his last birthday.
 I don’t know why, but the idea of that made me cry.
 This car was so soft, the suspension was so good, basically made for sleeping… I bet Mrs Webb wasn’t sleeping right then.
-Doubtless at her age I would be paying young men to love me too because love is the most soft and the most living thing, it makes the most sense.
+Doubtless at her age I would be paying young men to love me too because love is the most soft and the most living thing, the thing that makes the most sense.
 And it wouldn’t matter the price.
 The main thing would be not to become bitter and jealous, like she was of Elsa and Anne.
 I began to laugh quietly.
 Anne’s shoulder shifted to let me rest.
 ‘Sleep now’ she commanded.
 And I did.